Abbath/Calculator/README.md

 * A user defined operator can be defined using syntax `<name>(<priority>,<associativity>) = <expression>`
 * The available symbols for operators are `+-/*%^$!~&|=><`
 * Arguments `x y` are default for user defined operators
-* A priority of the user defined operator can be any of `1 2 3 4`
+* A priority of the user defined operator can be any between `1` and `6`
-* An associativity of the user defined operator is left if `associativity` equals `0` of right otherwise
+* An associativity of the user defined operator is left if `associativity` equals `0` or right otherwise
 * A function or operator can take other functions as arguments
 * An operator alias can be defined using syntax `<alias_operator> = <operator>`
 * Outer variables' values are captured inside user defined functions
-* A signature of the user defined function consists of a name and arity
+* A signature of the user defined function consists of a name and arity so `f/0` and `f/1` are different functions
 * Megaparsec frontend is available by running with `-m` or `--megaparsec-frontend` command line flag
 * AlexHappy frontend is available by running with `-x` or `--alex-happy-frontend` command line flag
 * Web interface can be used by running with `-w` of `--web` command line flag.
 Web interface is available on 3000 port